 4. Hiding FAQ content behind JavaScript that doesn't render server-side.
 Citation crawlers may not execute client-side JS — server-side render or static prerender is required.

 5. Repeating identical FAQ entries across many pages.
 Each instance dilutes citation eligibility for the others.
+Throughout our work on faqpage schema for ai overview, we cite primary sources and current data.

 **Week 1:** Page-level prioritization.
 Top 30 commercial-intent pages by GSC impressions, plus the top 10 long-tail-information pages with highest citation potential.